xzimnyx/lbcd/docs/configuration.md

 that not only is it a valid chain, but it is the same chain that everyone else is using.

-### How do I use bootstrap.dat with btcd?
+### How do I use bootstrap.dat with lbcd?

-btcd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
+lbcd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
 This approach is used since the import is a one-time operation and we prefer to keep the daemon itself as lightweight as possible.

-1. Stop btcd if it is already running.
-This is required since addblock needs to access the database used by btcd and it will be locked if btcd is using it.
+1. Stop lbcd if it is already running.
+This is required since addblock needs to access the database used by lbcd and it will be locked if lbcd is using it.
 2. Note the path to the downloaded bootstrap.dat file.
 3. Run the addblock utility with the `-i` argument pointing to the location of boostrap.dat: